Dear Parents and Caregivers,

 For those who have studied the media rendition of HSC results across NSW, I hope it will be noticed that as always, the results were dominated by government and independent selective schools.
 SACS is a proudly comprehensive school.
 Moreover, we are a very inclusive school, admitting as part of our Christian mission of service many students with significant learning difficulties who are unlikely to score a Band 6 in the HSC.
 Their talents are elsewhere and we celebrate them as much as we do our academic high performers.
 This is because we are concerned about whole people and not dismayed by some students who may pull down our averages and therefore our rankings.
 Indeed, some of these students have earned all accolades by staring down disabilities and difficulties in order to complete the HSC, and in many cases achieved personal bests.

 In January, the results of the other third of our Year 12 students will be released, those who have studied the International Baccalaureate Diploma instead of the HSC.
 Already we know some of them have been offered university places and even scholarships on the basis of their predicted grades.
 Marissa Payne has won a scholarship to Sydney University which was contested by thousands of people.
 Susie Douglas has won the Ben Lexcen scholarship to the University of New South Wales.
-When staff resume in the middle of January, I will brief parents on the whole report on our combined HSC/IB results.
+The We look forward to receiving the results for our IB Diploma students early in January 2019.
 Until then, well done HSC students and Happy Christmas and Happy Holidays to everyone!

 Dr John Collier